Diffusion-Based Impedance Learning for Contact-Rich Manipulation Tasks: Introduction

 \section{Introduction}

+Robotic behavior arises from the interaction of two fundamentally different domains.
+On the one hand, motion planning and learning algorithms are based on data processing and operate on symbolic or numerical representations of virtual desired behavior, such as trajectories, poses, or task objectives.
+These representations are processed unidirectionally and are constrained only by temporal causality (``no output before input'') and boundedness.
+They are not subject to physical laws.
+In this paper, we refer to this as the \textit{information domain}~\cite{hogan2017physical}.

+Physical interaction with the environment, on the other hand, is governed by bidirectional behavior.
+It is constrained by physical laws like energy conservation, entropy production, gravity, etc. In this paper, we refer to this as the \textit{energy domain}~\cite{hogan2017physical}.
+Ignoring these physical constraints will yield robot control problems with stability (passivity)~\cite{lachner_shaping_2022, lachner2025_stiffnessFormulation} and safety~\cite{lachner_energy_2021}.

-Robotic behavior emerges at the interface of two fundamentally different domains.
-Motion planning belongs to the \emph{information domain}, where learning-based methods have recently shown remarkable progress.
-In contrast, physical interaction is governed by the \emph{energy domain}, and model-based Impedance Control has been widely adopted to guarantee stability \cite{hogan1987stable} and safety \cite{lachner_energy_2021}.
-Robots that manipulate in unstructured environments must bridge these domains: motions must be inferred as information, yet executed through stable, energy-consistent exchange with the environment \cite{stramigioli_energy-aware_2015}.
-This requirement is critical in assembly, rehabilitation, and other contact-rich tasks where visual feedback is limited and success depends on regulating interaction rather than simply following a path.
+Robots operating in contact-rich and unstructured environments must bridge these two domains: desired motions must be inferred and represented in the information domain, yet executed through control algorithms that take into account energy exchange with the environment.
+This requirement is critical in assembly, robot-assisted rehabilitation, and other contact-rich tasks where visual feedback may be limited and task success depends on regulating physical interaction rather than simply following a path.

+The relation between motion planning (information domain) and physical interaction (energy domain) is well described by mechanical impedance~\cite{hogan1987stable,lachner2022geometric,stramigioli_energy-aware_2015}.
+Impedance Control has been widely adopted to guarantee stability \cite{hogan1987stable} and safety \cite{lachner_energy_2021} for robots that go in and out of contact.
+The separation of both domains can be formalized by equivalent networks, a generalization of the equivalent-circuit concept~\cite{helmholtz1853distribution}, to represent nonlinear dynamics and arbitrarily complex physical networks as a combination of primitives~\cite{hogan2014general, nah2023, nah2024}.

-While Impedance Control provides the framework for shaping robot–environment interaction \cite{hogan2014general}, its performance critically depends on selecting appropriate stiffness and damping parameters (which may need to be adapted online) \cite{hogan1985impedance}.
-Too much stiffness can lead to jamming, too little can prevent task execution.
+While Impedance Control provides a powerful framework for shaping robot–environment interaction~\cite{hogan2014general}, its effectiveness critically depends on the choice of stiffness and damping parameters~\cite{hogan1985impedance}.
+Too much stiffness can lead to jamming, while too little can prevent task execution.
+Selecting these parameters is typically an iterative and time-consuming process, as current physics-based simulation tools are not yet sufficiently accurate or reliable to support fully offline tuning \cite{Collins_2019}.